 Whichever plan you choose, do your best to stay in-network.
 Something as simple as a routine checkup and cleaning can cost around $200 if you go out of network.
-And that's just basic preventive care.
-Imagine if you needed a root canal or a bridge put in.
+And that’s just basic preventive care.
+Imagine if you needed a dental root canal therapy or a bridge put in.

 Major dental procedures are nerve-wracking enough.
 There’s no need to put any extra stress on yourself or your wallet.
 Stay in-network.

 Key Points to Know About Your Dental Insurance Coverage